Cuauhtemoctzin/BMARD/README.md

 The structure of the code is clasiffied in several folders, for higher details consult the Reproduce_instructions.docx guide and BMARD_simuations_data_dictionary.txt file in the Guides folder.

-### BASHcode_HPCclusters
-Auxiliary codes and technical specifications for running BMARD on HPC clusters managed by SLURM

 ### CPPcode
 Main Rcpp code of BMARD and the Bernstein polynomial method of Choudhuri (2014)